 - The Committee shall make all necessary supplementary rules and regulations necessary to the application, issuance and use of permits.

-- The Manager of Parking Operations and the Director of UMKC Police shall serve as ex-officio members of the Committee and shall be charged with the administrative duty of carrying out the enforcement of these rules and regulations.
-The Manager and/or the Director of UMKC Police shall delegate the authority to issue violation notifications to departmental employees of Parking Operations Office and UMKC Police Department.
-All such violation notifications shall be issued over the name of the Manager and/or the Director of UMKC Police.
+- The Director of Parking and Transportation and the Director of UMKC Police shall serve as ex-officio members of the Committee and shall be charged with the administrative duty of carrying out the enforcement of these rules and regulations.
+The Director and/or the Director of UMKC Police shall delegate the authority to issue violation notifications to departmental employees of Parking and Transportation Office and UMKC Police Department.
+All such violation notifications shall be issued over the name of the Director and/or the Director of UMKC Police.

-- The Manager shall maintain an office of Parking Operations that shall be open weekdays from 8 a.m. to 1 p.m. and 2 p.m. to 5 p.m., excluding sanctioned University holidays.
-All permits shall be issued over the name of the Manager.
+- The Director shall maintain an office of Parking and Transportation that shall be open weekdays from 8 a.m. to 5 p.m., excluding sanctioned University holidays.
+All permits shall be issued over the name of the Director.

 The applicable portion of these regulations shall form a part of the contract of employment of every employee of the University of Missouri-Kansas City and the portion thereof applicable to students shall be deemed a part of the established regulations of the University of Missouri-Kansas City, which govern every student enrolled in the University of Missouri-Kansas City.